Robyn011/HTML_CSS/README.md

 - they have been an essetial part of the web for a long time.
 They are used for various tasks like logging into websiites, making purchases, conducting searches, and adding content.
 - It is important to use semantic form elements in HTML instead of divs ad spans because it allows us to leverage the built-in power of the browser.
 Therefore we avoid wasting time and effort trying to recreate functionalities that already exist in the browser.
-- By using HTML form elements, we ensure that fors will be compatible with all devices and input/output hardware, even those we may not be familiar with.
+- By using HTML form elements, we ensure that it will be compatible with all devices and input/output hardware, even those we may not be familiar with.
 - creating a form:
 1. we start with the form element( informs the browser about the presence of a form using opening and closing tags)
 - in the newsletter sighnup form, tthere will be two fields: